Fujifilm XP130 vs Nikon Z7 II

 The XP130 can be obtained in five different colors (black, blue, yellow, green, white), while the Z7 II is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon Z7 II is considerably larger (73 percent) than the Fujifilm XP130.
+In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.
 More than that, the XP130 is water-proof up to 20m and can, thus, be used for underwater photography.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the XP130 has a lens built in, whereas the Z7 II is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.

 Concerning battery life, the XP130 gets 240 shots out of its NP-45S battery, while the Z7 II can take 420 images on a single charge of its EN-EL15c power pack.
 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.